Kuselan: Development

+A promotional event took place on 19 July 2008 at the Jawarhalal Nehru Stadium.
+The event focused on the music by G. V. Prakash Kumar.

 Casting

 Apart from the role of Rajinikanth, Vasu intended to use entirely different casts in either version of the bilingual film.
 Livingston, Manobala and Santhana Bharathi were added to the cast of the Tamil version, along with Vadivelu who pipped Vivek, Santhanam and Goundamani to land the role, even though Santhanam managed another role in the film.
 Furthermore, director S. P. Muthuraman agreed to play a guest role in the film.
-Nayantara accepted the role, opposite Rajinikanth. however finding a female lead opposite Pasupathy was more difficult for the director, with Simran Bagga, Tabu and Sneha all being considered for the role.
+Nayantara accepted the role, opposite Rajinikanth. however finding a female lead opposite Pasupathy was more difficult for the director, with Simran, Tabu and Sneha all being considered for the role.
 However, Meena who played the role in the original, was offered the role in early February 2008 and accepted it.
 Throughout the production stages, it had been indicated that several prominent film personalities will appear in cameo appearances throughout the film, however no leading actors were approached.
 Indications later revealed that five actresses would appear opposite Rajinikanth in a song with the selected being Nayantara, Mamta Mohandas, Khushbu, Suja and Sneha all of whom apart from Nayantara, play minor roles.
 G. V. Prakash Kumar operated as the music composer while Arvind Krishna was the cinematographer.
 The verse alternates between clips shot of an actual movie crew filming on location, intercut with actor Rajinikanth — who plays a fictional superstar actor in this film — spoofing blockbuster movies such as Zorro, Lawrence of Arabia, House of Flying Daggers, and the James Bond series.